kanthorlabs/kanthorq/website/docs/003-concepts/004-stream.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Stream is a persistent, append-only event group that serves specific purposes.
-For example, you can create a stream with name `order_update` to put all events that are relates to your order into that stream.
+A Stream in KanthorQ is a persistent, append-only event group designed to serve specific purposes.
+For instance, you can create a stream named `order_update` to store all events related to orders within that stream.

 ```mermaid
 ---